oddworks3d/SpartanLaserCode/README.md

 ### Copy files to the Pi Pico
 Download the latest release from https://github.com/oddworks3d/SpartanLaserSoftware/releases and extract it.

-Inside should be four files: main.py, boot.py,ssd1306.py, and config
+Inside should be three files: main.py,ssd1306.py, and config

 Inside Thonny, open up main.py, then hit the `Restart / stop backend` button (red one) at the top of Thonny (This will connect Thonny to your Pi Pico)
 Now save the file main.py to the pi pico by hitting File -> Save -> Raspberry Pi Pico and saving it in the root directory.